Status of agreed statements:

 There is much in the document, as in our other documents, which presents the ideal of the Church as willed by Christ.
 History shows how the Church has often failed to achieve this ideal.
 An awareness of this distinction between the ideal and the actual is important both for the reading of the document and for the understanding of the method we have pursued.

-The consensus we have reached, if it is to be accepted by our two communities consequences.
-Common would have recognition would bring changes not only to the nion but also to the Roman Catholic sides the readiness to learn, necessary of such a wider koinonia, would demand humility and charity.
+The consensus we have reached, if it is to be accepted by our two communities, would have, we insist, important consequences.
+Common recognition of Roman primacy would bring changes not only to the Anglican Communion but also to the Roman Catholic Church.
+On both sides the readiness to learn, necessary to the achievement of such a wider koinonia, would demand humility and charity.
 The prospect should be met with faith, not fear.
 Communion with the see of Rome would bring to the Churches of the Anglican Communion not only a wider koinonia but also a strengthening of the power to realise its traditional ideal of diversity in unity.
 Roman Catholics, on their side, would be enriched by the presence of a particular tradition of spirituality and scholarship, the lack of which has deprived the Roman Catholic Church of a precious element in the Christian heritage.
 The Roman Catholic Church has much to learn from the Anglican synodical tradition of involving the laity in the life and mission of the Church.
 We are convinced, therefore, that our degree of agreement, which argues for greater communion between our churches, can make a profound contribution to the witness of Christianity in our contemporary society.